theckang/openshift-sre/README.md

 SLO #2: 90% of requests are successful and return within 500 milliseconds (measured in 1 min interval)

 The time interval is set to 1 minute for the purposes of demonstration.
-In reality, this interval would be longer (e..g 30 days).
+In reality, this interval would be longer (e.g. 30 days).

 The corresponding Error Budget charts are generated for each SLO.